gcarreno/TestStar/README.md

 ### Todo

+- The `TPeer` class, at the moment, does not need to be a thread
 - Hook up event for data received from connection thread to the internal peer method
 - Add a property to allow hooking to data received from outside of the peer
 - Hook up event for connection removal from connection thread to peer
 - Understand if a connection needs to be disconnected when being removed
+- Implement command line switch `--connect-to`
+- Ponder having a Ping/Pong immediately before a connection is about to timeout

 ## ✨ Test QR Code